cjteeter/cjteeter.github.io/academic.md

 ISW is a small group workshop aimed at enhancing teaching effectiveness of new and experienced educators.
 Throughout the workshop participants focus on reflection and examination of their own teaching practices, which is facilitated through peer-feedback.

-More information about the ISW can be found on the ISW network's [website](https://iswnetwork.ca/about/isw-program-in-detail/).
+More information about the ISW can be found on the ISW network's <a href = "https://iswnetwork.ca/about/isw-program-in-detail/" target = "_blank"> website</a>.